 I had a chance to catch up with Brian as I ate my breakfast.
 I haven’t seen him in over a year and I was thrilled to see that he looked healthy and seems to be thriving and happy about opening a restaurant.
 Knowing how hard he and his family worked in organizing our local food allergy walks over the years, I have no doubt in their work ethic and resourcefulness to make their new Vitality Bowl restaurants a success.

-It was heartwarming to learn that many of his customers have food allergies or sensitivities of some sort and they’ve become regular customers.
+It was heartwarming to learn that many of his regular customers with food allergies or sensitivities feel comfortable eating at their Vitality Bowl restaurants.
 And I loved hearing stories about how some families with children with food allergies took their children out to eat for the first time at his restaurant and finally have a go-to place to grab a quick and healthy meal.
-He’s had opportunities to talk with his customers and exhort them to be safe and to carry their prescribed epinephrine auto-injectors.
+He talks with their customers and if they have food allergies, he exhort them to be safe and to carry their prescribed epinephrine auto-injectors.
 Likewise he told me that he has learned so much from his customers with allergies different from their own personal experiences.